DHTMLX/gantt-docs/data/api/gantt_start_on_monday_config.md

 start_on_monday
 =============

-@short:sets the start day of weeks
+@short:sets the starting day of the week

 @default:true
 @type: boolean
 @example:
+// weeks start from Sunday
 gantt.config.start_on_monday = false;
 gantt.init("gantt_here");